Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 - MAT rate reduced from 15% to 14%

-- No fresh MAT credit allowed
+- No fresh MAT credit shall be allowed

 Utilisation of Existing MAT Credit